Aija Tērauda: Early life

-Aija Terauda was born in Riga, Latvia.
+Aija Tērauda was born in Riga, Latvia.
 She began her modeling career at the age of 16, working for modeling agency Natalie, which led her to work in Milan, Italy and New York City.
-Terauda is fluent in Latvian, Russian and English.
+Tērauda is fluent in Latvian, Russian and English.
 She also learned Italian and Finnish while living and working in those countries.
-After living in Europe, Terauda moved to New York City to study acting at HB Studio and MTB Studio.
+After living in Europe, Tērauda moved to New York City to study acting at HB Studio and MTB Studio.
 She obtained a Bachelor of Arts in Economics and International Studies at the City College of New York and studied at Columbia University.

 Career

-Terauda landed her first role playing a model in Spider-Man 3.
+Tērauda landed her first role playing a model in Spider-Man 3.
 She appears in Martin Scorsese's television series Boardwalk Empire.
-Terauda also worked in Riga, Latvia with Hallmark Productions in the television film The Courageous Heart of Irena Sendler directed by John Kent Harrison.
+Tērauda also worked in Riga, Latvia with Hallmark Productions in the television film The Courageous Heart of Irena Sendler directed by John Kent Harrison.
 She plays a leading role in the Derek Estlin Purvis film Airtight, which she also produced.

-Terauda has been cover model for many European and American magazines including Talent in Motion (November 2011) and Millennium Magazine (March 2012).
+Tērauda has been cover model for many European and American magazines including Talent in Motion (November 2011) and Millennium Magazine (March 2012).

 Personal life

-Terauda married Derek Estlin Purvis on December 13, 2013.
+Tērauda married Derek Estlin Purvis on December 13, 2013.
 The couple has one child.